 Bath salts abuse is primarily among adults aged 19 to 39, but it is also used by children as young as 13 and adults as old as 49.
 The drug is obtained under a wide range of possible names and is usually purchased on the streets.

 The street names of the drug primarily relate to the color and the possible euphoric effects.
 Names related to waves, water, and weather conditions are common, such as hurricane, blizzard, or lightning.
 The drug is also named after animals, primarily doves and leopards.

 Legality of Bath Salts

 Poisonous synthetic drugs are addictive, dangerous, and require help to overcome.
-Bath Salts are a type of poison that gradually kills the body.
-When an addiction to Bath Salts develops, it is important to seek professional help to overcome the challenging first steps and start on the road to recovery.
+Bath salts are a type of poison that gradually kills the body.
+When an addiction, or bath salts abuse develops, it is important to seek professional help to overcome the challenging first steps and start on the road to recovery.